 At DiDi, the safety and wellbeing of our community of riders and drivers matters most.
 To keep our rideshare community informed and safe, we have created this dedicated COVID-19 hub.

 - 15/5/20.
-DiDi extends flat 5% Services fee until 14 June 2020 to continue to support your earnings through Australia’s recovery transition.
+DiDi extends flat 5% Services fee until 14 June 2020 to continue to support local drivers earnings through Australia’s recovery transition.

 - 8/5/20.
 Thanks to feedback from the community DiDi opens up DiDi Hero to more Healthcare Heroes so that they can too access the dedicated service and discounted rides.